-While you may have to be more creative to keep hitting your step counts, you can beat the heat and keep up with your pace with a few simple strategies that will get you walking in no time.
+While you may have to be more creative to keep hitting your step counts, you can beat the heat and keep up with your walking pace with a few simple strategies that will get your steps up in no time.

 The early walker gets the steps

 Just like the early bird gets the worm, being an early walker will help you achieve your step goal.

 Hot weather and the grueling daytime sun make choosing to walk during the hottest times of the day difficult.
 Who wants to take their lunchtime walk at work, only to come back to the office sweaty and smelling like a gym bag?
 Not only that, but physical exertion during hot weather can exacerbate other health issues, which defeats the purpose of walking: to get healthier!

 A great way to hit your step goals during the hot summer months is to start a morning walking routine.
 It’s much cooler earlier in the day before the sun has had a chance to make your pleasant stroll a tough, sweaty slog.
 Walking in the morning is a great way to wake your body and get the blood flowing.
 A walk first thing in the morning can clear your mind, helping get your day off to a great start.